uarslan-git/its/courses/Exam_Preparation_DM/task_folder/task_pca_fa/task.md

-# Dimensiionality reduction and latent spaces.

-## Poisson Distribution

-During the course, we have investigated several techniques for the dimensionality reduction and finding latent representations of the data given.
-Among them, the typicall approaches would be Principal Component Analysis (PCA) and Factor Analysis (FA).
+# Biases in the Recommender Systems

+Recommender systems are prone to many biases, which can affect the quality and utility of the items presented to users.
+On different occaisions, the biases of the underlying algorithms can lead to unwanted effect, as echo chambers, filter bubbles, homogenization of the recommendation, or even a severe polarization of the opinions in society.

+While mitigating all potential biases is a very complicated (if not impossible) task, it is important to keep being aware of the potential misconceptions in the recommendation to be able to prevent mistakes and their amplification.

-Please choose the statements that are true on the right.
+Please choose the statements on the right, that are true.